-Thai official meets with Hamas in Iran to seek hostage release
+Veteran Thai politician meets Hamas in Iran to seek captives’ release

 The backchannel talks took place in Tehran last week, but an agreement has yet to be secured.

-Muslim Thai officials have reported that they met with Hamas in Iran as they bid to secure the release of hostages being held in Gaza by the Palestinian group.
+A veteran Thai politician from Thailand’s Muslim minority has said he met Hamas officials in Iran in an effort to secure the release of the Thai nationals being held captive in Gaza by the Palestinian group.

-Thai politician Areepen Uttarasin said on Friday that he held “direct talks” with Hamas officials in Iran to discuss the issue.
-The talks took place in the Iranian capital, Tehran, on October 26 and lasted two hours, he reported.
+Former lawmaker and education minister Areepen Uttarasin said on Friday that he held two hours of “direct talks” with Hamas officials in the Iranian capital, Tehran, on October 26.

 Keep readinglist of 3 items